vlang/vab/README.md

 ANDROID_NDK_ROOT         # Absolute path to the Android NDK KEYSTORE_PASSWORD        # Password for keystore
 KEYSTORE_ALIAS_PASSWORD  # Password for keystore alias
+BUNDLETOOL               # Absolute path to the bundletool to use AAPT2                    # Absolute path to the aapt2 to use ADB                      # Absolute path to the adb to use

 VAB_KILL_ADB             # Set to let vab kill adb after use.
 This is useful on some hosts.
 ```